|Date of Birth||May 1, 1899|

 At the time of the 1910 census Fred and Anna were living in Milwaukee, Wisconsin and they had two more children, Lillian (age 2) and Fred Jr. (age 1), both born in Illinois.
 Not long after that the family moved to Canada and settled in Beausejour, Manitoba.
 When the 1911 census was taken Fred was working there as a glass blower and they had another son, Thomas, age seven months.
 By 1916 Fred was working as a locomotive fireman for the Canadian Pacific Railway.
 He enlisted with the 108th Battalion in February 1916 and trained with the unit for about five months.
 He was discharged in July, due to being medically unfit for service.

 Edward had enlisted in Winnipeg on 23 October 1915, signing up with the 90th Battalion.
 He was only 16 years old at the time but he passed himself off as 18.
 After training over the winter his unit embarked for England on 31 May 1916 on the SS Olympic, sailing from Halifax and arriving at Liverpool about nine days later.
-On 8 July Edward was transferred to the 11th Battalion.
-On 27 August he was attached to a front line unit, the 27th (City of Winnipeg) Battalion and sent to France.
+On 8 July Edward was posted to the 11th Battalion.
+On 27 August he was transferred to a front line unit, the 27th (City of Winnipeg) Battalion and sent to France.
 Around the time he joined his unit the Canadians were moving south to the Somme to take part in the British offensive there.

-On 9 October, during the Battle of the Somme, Edward was classed as Permanent Base and attached to the Canadian Corps Composite Company.
+On 9 October, during the Battle of the Somme, Edward was classed as Permanent Base and assigned to the Canadian Corps Composite Company.
 In December he was ill with influenza and he spent four days recovering in a field ambulance.
 On 4 July 1917 he was transferred to the Canadian Corps Salvage Company and that same month it was learned that he was underage.
 On 25 July he was sent to the 2nd Infantry Base Depot as a minor and four days later he was on his way back to England.

 Edward wanted to join the Royal Flying Corps when he was old enough but in the meantime he was posted to the Manitoba Regiment Depot to serve as an orderly.
 On 8 September while on duty he was thrown from a bicycle and he suffered a Pott’s fracture to his right fibula.
 He was admitted to No. 11 General Hospital at Shorncliffe where he recovered until 8 October.
 He spent a further two and a half weeks at the Monks Horton convalescent centre.
 In early November Edward rejoined the Manitoba Regiment Depot, where he served for another three months.
 His right ankle continued to bother him and walking any distance was painful.
 He was invalided to Canada on 31 January 1918 on the SS Olympic, arriving at Halifax on 13 February.
 He was discharged in Winnipeg on 12 March, due to being medically unfit and underage.